microsoft/semantic-kernel/dotnet/samples/Demos/VectorStoreRAG/README.md

 ﻿# Vector Store RAG Demo

-This sample demonstrates how to ingest text from pdf files into a vector store and ask questions about the content using an LLM while using RAG to suppliment the LLM with additional information from the vector store.
+This sample demonstrates how to ingest text from pdf files into a vector store and ask questions about the content using an LLM while using RAG to supplement the LLM with additional information from the vector store.

 ## Configuring the Sample